 Malaysian chicken curry is one of the best I ever tasted.
 As you might be able to guess by now, there is a huge population of Indians living in Malaysia, who have brought along their culinary skills and the culture and the tradition.
 As you know, India is famous for curry.

 Malaysian chicken curry involves a set of unique ingredients.
 The aromatic includes ginger, lemongrass, red chili, and onions.
-The locals people use ready made curry powder that consists of fennel, coriander, cumin, turmeric, cloves, cinnamon, cardamom and black pepper.
+The local people use ready-made curry powder that consists of fennel, coriander, cumin, turmeric, cloves, cinnamon, cardamom and black pepper.
 They improvised the curry from India by adding curry leaves to flavor the curry and potatoes to thicken the gravy.

 - Heat up the oil in a wok.